 Communications simulator – such as verbal, face-to-face, telephone, VHF and/or electronic communications, etc.

 Computer programs aimed at specific tasks or exercises (link to GL on remote training)

-Simulation on the working floor by using real equipment operated in simulation mode, e.g. simulating poor visibility circumstances. (separated from the actual VTS operations – safe environment!)
+VTS equipment operated in simulation mode, to simulate the operational environment of the VTS such as poor visibility, responding to developing situations.
+It is important that simulation training is not conducted in a real VTS environment.

+Mobile simulators where systems are portable and training can take place in various locations.

 Basic set-up of an instructor computer linked with a participant computer.

 Full-mission VTS simulator – designed to replicate the work environment comprising most of the above

-Cloud-based or virtual simulation (link to GL on remote training)
+Cloud-based or virtual simulation allowing online and remote training;

 Joint operational training environment where multiple parties on different simulators (VTS simulator, bridge simulator, …) are participating, such as VTS, tugs, pilots, response agencies, … .

+EXTRA DEVICES FOR SIMULATION TRAINING

 Simulation may be complemented with equipment or techniques that provide deeper insight in the participant’s performance or facilitate the simulator training, such as:

 Eyetracking